-Our school strives to provide an engaging and exciting curriculum for all children.
+Our school strives to provide an engaging and exciting curriculum for all children, through Learning Journeys and separately taught subject area of maths and additional subjects not included within the Learning Journey.
 Your child's class teacher will plan for the variety of needs in the classroom by providing appropriate tasks and achievable outcomes to consolidate and extend children's learning.
-(Please see out Teaching and Learning Policy for more details) For children with special educational needs, the teacher may provide different resources or there may be an adult to assist a small group of children to complete the task as independently as possible.
+(Please see our Teaching and Learning Policy for more details) For children with special educational needs, the teacher may provide different resources that are differentiated for their individual needs or there may be an adult to assist a small group of children to complete the task as independently as possible.